 OpenAI::Completions - OpenAI Completions scraper

-The OpenAI Completions scraper.
-A scraper for the Completions method from OpenAI.
+Scraper OpenAI Completions.
+Scraper for the OpenAI Completions method.
 It is based on the official API and uses an API key.
-Similar to the OpenAI::ChatGPTOpenAI::ChatGPT scraper, the main difference is the absence of the System prompt content option and other model types for generation.
+Similar to the OpenAI::ChatGPT, scraper, the main difference is the absence of the System prompt content option and other model types for generation.

-A-Parser functionality allows you to save Google scraper parsing settings for future use (presets), set a parsing schedule, and much more.
-You can use automatic query multiplication, substitution of subqueries from files, iteration over alphanumeric combinations and lists to obtain the maximum possible number of results.
+A-Parser's functionality allows you to save Google scraper settings for future use (presets), ), set a scraping schedule, and much more.
+You can use automatic query multiplication, substitution of subqueries from files, iteration through alphanumeric combinations and lists to get the maximum possible number of results.

 Capabilities